Should I Stop or Should I Go: Early Stopping with Heterogeneous Populations: Discussion and Limitations

 \section{Discussion and Limitations}

-We propose a new framework CLASH for the early stopping of randomized experiments on heterogeneous populations.
+We propose a new method CLASH for the early stopping of randomized experiments on heterogeneous populations.
 CLASH stops experiments more often than existing approaches if the treatment harms only a subset of participants, and does not stop experiments if the treatment is not harmful.
 Prior work is either limited by restrictive assumptions (e.g., linearity) or incompatible with common data distributions (e.g., time-to-event).
 In contrast, CLASH is easy to use, adapts any existing stopping test, and is broadly applicable to clinical trials and A/B tests.
 Our work has a few important limitations.
 First, CLASH works better with a relatively small number of covariates.
-While this is not a problem for most experiments---clinical trials and A/B tests typically collect only a few covariates---a different approach may be required in high-dimensional settings (e.g., genetic data).
-Second, CLASH requires cross-validation at each checkpoint and may require bootstrapping to calculate standard errors.
-This can lead to high computational complexity; we thus recommend using methods that can estimate standard errors during fitting (e.g., causal forests).
+While this is not a problem for most experiments---clinical trials and A/B tests typically collect only a few covariates---a different pre-processing approach may be required in high-dimensional settings (e.g., genetic data with over 500 covariates).
+Second, CLASH may not detect harm in experiments with a very small number of participants.
+For example, sample sizes typical in Phase 1 clinical trials (i.e., less than 100 participants) may be too small for CLASH to be more effective than existing approaches.
 Finally, this paper only considers stopping for harm.
 In practice, experiments are often stopped for early signs of benefit and futility.
 Expanding CLASH to these decisions is an important direction for future work.

+\begin{ack} We thank Steven Goodman, Sanjay Basu, Dean Eckles, Nikos Trichakis, and Sonia Jaffe for their helpful comments.
+This work was graciously supported through the Bowers CIS Strategic Partnership Program with LinkedIn. \end{ack}

 {S\arabic{table}} {S\arabic{figure}}